Knowrithm/knowrithm-docs/tutorials/advanced-analytics.md

-# Tutorial: Advanced Analytics & Reporting 📊
+# Advanced Analytics & Reporting

 This tutorial goes beyond the basics to show you how to leverage the `AnalyticsService` for deep performance insights, agent A/B testing, and custom reporting.

 ---

-## 🎯 What You'll Learn
+## What You'll Learn

 - How to create a custom, multi-agent performance dashboard.
 - How to compare two agents head-to-head (A/B testing).